abilkhan024/vimium-native/README.md

   contribute if that's an issue)_
 - Smooth scrolling _(feel free to contribute if that's an issue)_
 - AeroSpace support.
-Due to how aerospace manages workspaces, hinting behaviour is unstable and unpleseant to work with, instead prefer some manager that won't change window sizes and their positions, e.g. custom hammerspon
+Due to how aerospace manages workspaces, hinting behaviour is unstable and unpleasant to work with, instead prefer some manager that won't change window sizes and their positions, e.g. custom hammerspon